YodasWs/Empires-4x/CONTRIBUTING.md

 ## Documentation

-This repo has a Wiki.
-Please feel help expand the information there as we develop the game.
+This project has a [Wiki](https://github.com/YodasWs/Empires-4x/wiki).
+Please feel free to help expand the information there as we develop the game.

 Documentation added on the parts of the game and how to play the game will need to be incorporated into the game's code as the Player's Help resources.